-For gathering identity labels, we used the images downloaded from keyword searches on people's names as raw inputs, which were then filtered to create the final set.
-We submitted MTurk jobs asking users to select only the face images of a given person (of whom a few examples were shown).
+For gathering identity labels, we used the images downloaded from keyword searches on people's names.
+The MTurk jobs shown to users asked them to select only the face images of a given person (of whom a few examples were shown).
 We also ran additional jobs pruning images for quality, good alignment, and some conservative duplicate-removal.